eor/STARDUST/README.md

 ### Visualizing simulation results
-Example scripts for plotting the resulting profiles that STARDUST produces can be found in the `scripts` directory, see `sd_plot_time_evolution.py` or  `sd_plot_model_comparison.py` to get started.
-The `plots` directory contains the thus produced plots.
+Example scripts for plotting the resulting STARDUST profiles can be found in the `scripts` directory, see `sd_plot_time_evolution.py` or  `sd_plot_model_comparison.py` to get started.
+Note that we also included the two plots produced with these scripts in the `plots` directory.

 ### Creating a profile catalog
-...
+TBA